graphsense/graphsense-setup/README.md

 ### Transformation

-The `transformation` directory contains a dockerized version of the Spark transformation pipeline ([graphsense-transformation][graphsense-transformation]).
+The `transformation` directory contains dockerized versions of the Spark transformation pipelines ([graphsense-transformation][graphsense-transformation] and [graphsense-ethereum-transformation][graphsense-eth-transformation]).

 The current Docker setup requires an existing, external Spark standalone cluster (Spark version 2.7.7 with Scala 2.12), which could also be deployed using Docker